 - Height ranges from 36cm to approximately 45cm

 The Poodle is a highly intelligent dog and a favorite of many dog lovers particularly those who are keen on dog-specific sports, activities, and competitions.
 Originating from Germany, these breeds are versatile in many areas such as sports, tracking, performances, and so on.
 No wonder it is a favorite to many dog lovers!
 There are different types of Poodles, but one thing that makes them stand out of course is their coat.
 Now unlike most dogs with two layers of coat, the Poodle has just one.
 This layer of coat sheds but only a little at a time and has to be groomed via clipping in order to prevent matted hair.
+For more options, check out our detailed review of dog grooming clippers.

 This breed is very loyal, calm, friendly, and rarely aggressive.
 One distinct characteristic of the Poodle is its love for water.
 Poodles are quite comfortable around pools and lakes and with some training can prove excellent swimmers.
 If you own a Poodle, you would come to realize that showmanship is in its genes and that the limelight and the great outdoors does it a lot of good.
 Are you going on a camping trip or hike?
 It would be a lot of fun to bring along your Poodle.